Alcohol Use Disorder

-- Wernicke-Korsakoff syndrome.
+- A brain disorder called Wernicke-Korsakoff syndrome.

-Alcohol use also can contribute to stomach problems, interactions between medicines and alcohol, and sexual problems.
+Heavy alcohol use also can cause stomach problems, interactions between medicines and alcohol, and sexual problems.
 It can lead to violence, accidents, social isolation, and problems at work, school, or home.
-You also may have legal problems, such as traffic tickets or accidents, as a result of drinking.
+You also may have legal problems, such as traffic tickets or car crashes, as a result of drinking.

-Drinking alcohol can cause unique problems for older adults, pregnant women, and people who have other health conditions.
-If you are pregnant, you should not drink any alcohol, because it may harm your baby.
+Drinking alcohol can cause unique problems for older adults and people who are pregnant or who have other health conditions.
+If you are pregnant, you should not drink any alcohol because it can harm your baby.

-Drinking also makes symptoms of mental health problems worse.
-When you have alcohol use disorder and a mental health problem, it's called a dual diagnosis.
-It's very important to treat all mental health problems, such as depression.
-You may drink less when mental health problems are treated.
+Drinking also makes symptoms of mental health conditions worse.
+When you have a drinking problem and a mental health condition, it's called a dual diagnosis.
+It's very important to treat all mental health conditions, such as depression.
+You may drink less when mental health conditions are treated.